Shooting at the 1968 Summer Olympics – Mixed trap: Background

 This was the 10th appearance of the men's ISSF Olympic trap event.
-The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016; it was open to women from 1968 to 1996.
+The event was held at every Summer Olympics from 1896 to 1924 (except 1904, when no shooting events were held) and from 1952 to 2016.
+As with most shooting events, it was nominally open to women from 1968 to 1980; the trap remained open to women through 1992.
+Very few women participated these years.
+The event returned to being men-only for 1996, though the new double trap had separate events for men and women that year.
+In 2000, a separate women's event was added and it has been contested at every Games since.
+There was also a men's team trap event held four times from 1908 to 1924.

 Eight of the top 10 shooters from the 1964 Games returned: gold medalist Ennio Mattarelli of Italy, silver medalist Pāvels Seničevs of the Soviet Union, fourth-place finisher Galliano Rossini of Italy, fifth-place finisher Ion Dumitrescu of Romania, sixth-place finisher Juan Enrique Lira of Chile, seventh-place finisher Bob Braithwaite of Great Britain, ninth-place finisher Josef Meixner of Austria, and tenth-place finisher Mohamed Mehrez of Egypt.
-Rossini was competing for the fifth time in the event, with a 1956 gold medal and a 1960 silver medal.
+Rossini was competing for the fifth time in the event, with a 1956 gold medal and a 1960 silver medal under his belt.
 Two of the three World Champions since the last Games competed: Lira (1965) and Guy Rénard of Belgium (1967); Seničevs had taken bronze in 1966.

 The Browning shotgun was the most popular armament for the event.

 Bolivia, the Dominican Republic, El Salvador, Ireland, Mexico, Thailand, Turkey, and Uruguay each made their debut in the event; East and West Germany competed separately for the first time.
 Great Britain made its 10th appearance, the only nation to have competed at each edition of the event to that point.